Skip to main content

 A Brewed Awakening book cover on blue background

-With surnames like Austen and Dashwood, you know that the people of Wisteria, North Carolina are just itching for an epic romance to play before their eyes.
+With surnames like Austen and Dashwood, you know that the people of Wisteria, North Carolina are just itching for a romance to play out before their eyes.
 A Brewed Awakening by Pepper Basham is definitely a rude awakening for Daphne, and it's a fun journey that we get to go on as we see a small town band together to support old and new local businesses.

 Many thanks to Thomas Nelson Fiction and NetGalley for providing a complimentary copy of this book for review consideration.
 All opinions are my own.